 1. Zero-down loans available

 Some of Advantage Auto’s partner lenders offer auto loans with no money down.
-This can seem like a big plus if you don’t have the cash on hand to make a down payment — but not all applicants will qualify, and if you do, you’ll want to read the fine print carefully as you may pay more over the life of the loan than what the car is worth.
+This can seem like a big plus if you don’t have the cash on hand to make a down payment for a car — but not all applicants will qualify.
+And if you do, you’ll want to read the fine print carefully as you may pay more over the life of the loan than what the car is worth.

 2. Pre-tax monthly income over $1,499 preferred